moon-hex/kustomize-navigator/README.md

 - Remote Git references (like `github.com/...`) are not yet supported for navigation
 - Missing files warning indicators are not showing in the tooltip
+- sometimes the extension is activating on yaml even if the working folder does not containe kustomization.y(a)ml

 ## Diagnostic Checks